Rhode Island Child Custody Lawyer

 Getting a divorce can bring about a variety of stressful and overwhelming issues, especially if you and your spouse cannot agree about how matters relating to your children will be handled.
 At McIntyre Tate LLP, we have seen the way child custody and visitation schedules are contested between divorcing spouses and how it can ruin any remaining amicability.

-It is highly advisable that you speak with a Rhode Island divorce attorney about your goals and retain representation early on.
-If you and your spouse are not able to come to agreements and you are forced to go to litigation, our firm is here to represent your needs aggressively in court.
+It is highly advisable that you speak with a Rhode Island custody attorney about your goals and retain representation early on.
+If you and your spouse are not able to come to agreements and you are forced to go to litigation, our firm has a thorough understanding of child custody laws and we are here to represent your needs aggressively in court.

 Rhode Island Child Custody Laws